cypri3/bracketed-json-transformer/README.md

 ## Example Transformation

-Suppose you have a source file, `sample_free.txt`, with the following content:
+Suppose you have a source file, `input.txt`, with the following content:

 ```plaintext
 [{"name": "Alice", "age": 25}, {"name": "Bob", "age": 30}]